TheStaticBits/TheStaticBits/README.md

 # Hello, random person on the internet!

 I'm Matthew!
-I've finished my freshman year of high school, and I'm heading into my sophomore year.
+I'm currently in my sophomore year.
 I've been programming for 3+ years.
 I'm completely self taught, using online sites (mostly Youtube, StackOverflow, and other such sites) to teach myself programming.
 Hopefully it'll become my career one day!